nik-ez/snowiq-docs/da-get-started.md

 comments: true
 ---
 ## Driver App
-After successfully downloading and installing the Driver App, a user must perform a setup process to to use the application.
+After successfully downloading and installing the Driver App, a user must perform a setup process to use the application.

 ## Permissions